Kate Douglass: 2021 NCAA Championships

 Going into the 2021 NCAA Championships, Douglass was the top ranked swimmer in the 50 yard freestyle, 100 yard freestyle, 200 yard individual medley, and 200 yard breaststroke.
 However, she opted for the sprint races, choosing to swim the 50 yard freestyle, 100 yard freestyle, and 100 yard butterfly at the meet.
 Douglass won her first NCAA title when she beat Michigan's Maggie Mac Neil by four-hundredths of a second in the 50 yard freestyle with a time of 21.13.
 She finished second to Mac Neil in both the 100 yard freestyle and 100 yard butterfly, swimming times of 46.30 and 49.55 respectively, and was a part of four Virginia second-place relays: the 200 yard medley relay, the 200 yard freestyle relay, the 400 yard freestyle relay, and the 400 yard medley relay.
 Douglass helped Virginia win their first-ever team national championship.

 2020 U.S. Olympic Trials

-At the 2020 U.S. Olympic Trials that were held in June 2021, Douglass swam in four events: the 50 m freestyle, 100 m freestyle, 100 m butterfly, and 200 m individual medley.
-She started off trials by missing out on the Olympic team when she finished third in the 100 m butterfly, swimming a time of 56.56 that was 0.13 seconds behind second-place finisher Claire Curzan's 56.43.
-In the 200 m individual medley, Douglass finished second to Alex Walsh and swam a personal best time of 2:09.32, qualifying her for her first Olympic Games.
-Douglass finished seventh in the 50 m freestyle and 100 m freestyle, swimming times of 24.78 and 54.17.
+At the 2020 U.S. Olympic Trials that were held in June 2021, Douglass swam in the 50 meter freestyle, 100 meter freestyle, 100 meter butterfly, and 200 meter individual medley.
+With a time of 56.56 in the 100 meter butterfly, Douglass finished 0.13 seconds behind second-place Claire Curzan's 56.43.
+In the 200 meter individual medley, Douglass finished second to Alex Walsh and swam a personal best time of 2:09.32, qualifying her for her first Olympic Games.
+Additionally, Douglass finished seventh in the 50 meter freestyle and 100 meter freestyle, swimming times of 24.78 and 54.17.